 - “Develop curiosity to learn about the world with the world.” @julielindsay

-- Self-direct and monitor progress in learning.
+- Self-direct assessment and monitor progress in learning.

-- Reflect on evidence of learning.
+- Reflect on the evidence of learning.

 - Identify their passion and purpose for learning.